 - One credit hour each semester of gerontology supervision (SW686 and SW687) that includes community seminars.

-Scholarship applications for students in the 60-hour program must be submitted by Jan.
-30, during the time you are applying for your advanced practicum for your final year.
+Scholarship applications for the Gerontology scholarship must be submitted by Jan.
+30th during the time you are applying for your advanced practicum for your final year.
+(30-hr students: must apply for the Gerontology scholarship at the time of application; 60-hr students will apply the January before their advanced year).

 For more information contact: